Skip to main contentSkip to main content

 *This chart summarizes the dramatic difference in eye growth between children wearing ortho-k lenses and those in the control groups across the major studies.*

-What Does This All Mean for My Child?
+What Does This All Mean for your child?

 So, we’ve looked at the data from these major studies.
 But what does it all mean for your family, right here in Cumberland County?
 It means that when we recommend sleepSEE® ortho-k, it’s not based on a hunch.
 It’s based on a solid foundation of scientific evidence that demonstrates three key things: